sonyapat/journaling-desktop-app/README.md

 # Journaling Desktop App

-A personal journaling application built in Java with SQL-based persistent storage and bcrypt-hashed passwords,enabling secure and safe management of journal entries.
+A personal journaling application built in Java with SQL-based persistent storage and bcrypt-hashed passwords, enabling secure and safe management of journal entries.
 ---

 ## 🎥 Demo